University of Arizona College of Medicine Phoenix, AZ

 Discussion: Appendiceal abscesses are a common complication of acute appendicitis, often forming as a result of appendiceal perforation or extension of inflammation to adjacent tissues.
 However, in our case, the patient denied any symptoms suggestive of a prior episode of acute appendicitis, making the presentation extremely unusual.
 In addition to an abscess, the differential diagnosis of a mucinous appendiceal lesion includes simple mucoceles, serrated polyps, low-grade or high-grade appendiceal mucinous neoplasms, and mucinous adenocarcinomas; thus, surgical resection of any localized appendiceal mucinous lesion is recommended to rule out a potentially malignant lesion.

 Figure: A protruding appendiceal lesion with white pus noted on colonoscopy exam.

 Joseph David indicated no relevant financial relationships.

-Kimberly A. Carter, PA-C, RD1, Brian M..
-Fung, MD2, Joseph David, MD2.
-P0235 - An Atypical Cause of Lower GI Bleeding: Erosion of Pancreatic Cancer Omental Metastasis into the Sigmoid Colon, ACG 2023 Annual Scientific Meeting Abstracts.
+Brian M..
+Fung, MD, Joseph David, MD.
+P0234 - Incidental Finding of an Appendiceal Abscess on Screening Colonoscopy, ACG 2023 Annual Scientific Meeting Abstracts.
 Vancouver, BC, Canada: American College of Gastroenterology.